roopeshm2101/Aum_sud/README.md

 # Aum_sud
-This is about trial project
+This is about new trial project